 First, we notice that multiplication of binary numbers actually reduces to successive shifts and adds; in our case exactly four shift/add stages are required (one stage for each bit of Y).
 In each of these stages, the accumulated value $W = w_3 w_2 w_1 w_0$, initially being 0000, is shifted left one bit and if the corresponding bit of Y is 1, X is added to the accumulated value and the result is propagated to the next "lower" stage.
 Of course all additions have to be done using the technique described above.
-Second, we notice that the resulting number (using the described four-stage shift/add) cannot be used directly since the polynomial representation of this result might now be of fourth (or higher) degree and the residue of this result should be computed using $x^4 + x + 1 (\equiv 10011)$.
+Second we notice that the resulting number (using the described four-stage shift/add) cannot be used directly since the polynomial representation of this result might now be of the fourth degree (or higher) and the residue of this result should be computed using the "irreducible polynomial $x^4 + x + 1 (\equiv 10011)$.
 To compute this residue means that we need to perform successive subtractions.
 Fortunately, subtraction (modulo-2) is just the same as addition (modulo-2).
 Moreover, we note that these subtractions can be actually done within each stage of the above shift/add steps (and hence need not be accumulated till the end of the multiplication.
 Finally, we notice that at most one subtraction is needed within each stage of the multiplier since in each such stage, the degree of the accumulated result cannot be increased by more than one, and consequently, by subtracting the irreducible polynomial 10011 just once (whenever an overflow is detected) guarantees that the accumulated result will remain of the third degree (or less).

-An algorithm to implement the above technique is shown in Figure 2.
+An algorithm to implement the above technique is shown in figure-3.
 In this algorithm, each iteration corresponds to one stage of the multiplier.
 Several optimizations can be applied to the algorithm.
 First, we notice that the test for whether y_i is equal to 0 or not and doing the shift-only or shift-and-add operation accordingly can be replaced by a shift and add to the bitwise product ("and") of y_i and X. Second, we notice that the test for whether a subtraction is needed or not can be replaced by always doing an "exclusive-or" of the result with w_4 (since if $w_4 = 0$ the "exclusive-or" won't change anything).
 Finally, we notice that $a \oplus 0 = a$.
-The optimized version of the algorithm is given in Figure 3.
-In Figure 4 we illustrate the use of this optimized and systematic method in computing the product of 1011 by 1100.
+The optimized version of the algorithm is given in Figure-4.
+In Figure-5 we illustrate the use of this optimized and systematic method in computing the product of 1011 by 1100.

 The above algorithm is the basis for our multiplier design.
 As a matter of fact the whole multiplier is constructed using four identical stages stacked together.
 Each stage accepts the accumulated value computed from the previous stage (stage #3 being fed with 0000).
 Also each stage accepts the value of X and one of the bits of Y. The result of the multiplication is the accumulated result from stage #0.
 The design of each of the multiplier stages requires exactly four "and" gates and five "exclusive-or" gates.
-The multiplier unit and the multiplication stage are shown in Figure 5.
+A multiplier stage is shown in Figure-6 and the block diagram representation for a multiplier is shown in Figure-7.

-The matrix multiplication unit
+4.3 The matrix multiplication unit

 The matrix multiplication unit can be simply built using 8 multipliers to multiply in parallel the 2-element input vector with the corresponding elements of the transformation matrix, yielding 8 different products.
 Each couple of these products is added in parallel using a separate adder to produce the required 4-element output.
-Figure 6 shows the matrix multiplication unit.
+Figure-8 shows the matrix multiplication unit.

-Data flow Control
+4.4 Data flow Control